MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 Kernel Rules
 ^^^^^^^^^^^^

-There are a number of Do's and Don't's that must be adhered to when writing kernels for LFRic.
+There are a number of Do's and Don't's that should/must be adhered to when writing kernels for LFRic.

-* By convention, kernels and built-ins list output or input output arguments first in their argument list followed by input arguments.
+* Kernels should have output or input/output arguments first in their argument list followed by input arguments.
 Aim to follow this convention in other code too.

 * Kernels are designed to be called multiple times per invoke, each call modifying only a subset of the field.
 Therefore, kernel output arguments need always to have intent(inout) and not intent(out).
 To understand the true intent, examine the kernel metadata.

+* Kernels may be run on GPUs and therefore must not have any logging or exit methods in them, this includes `LOG_LEVEL_ERROR`, `lfric_abort`, `exit` and the `STOP` statement.

+* Use of config in Kernels should be avoided if possible, splitting of Kernels and use of logic in the algorithm layer is preferred.
+If config is needed in a kernel the variables must pass through the interface **not** via the use statements.
+Only the parameter options are allowed to be passed through the use statement.

+* Calls to functions and subroutines from kernels should be avoided if possible.
+  When running on a GPU additional information must be provided on the locations of any subroutines called from a kernel.
+If you believe this capability is needed please discuss with the system maintainers first.

 PSyclone and psykal-lite code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^